 A number of whole-rock and mineral isochrons have been calculated for the angrites.
 A UPb age of 4,555.3 (±1.7) m.y. was previously reported for D'Orbigny (Jotter et al., 2002), an age that is slightly younger than that determined for other angrites using this isotopic system (4,557.8 ±0.5 m.y. for LEW 86010 and AdoR).
 Other studies of matrix and druse pyroxenes from D'Orbigny have yielded a range of UPb ages between 4,549 (±2) m.y. and 4,563 (±1) m.y (Jagoutz et al., 2003), with a mean age of 4,563.9 (±0.6) m.y.
 (Zartman et al., 2006).
 A more precisely determined measurememnt of the PbPb isotopic ages yielded an even older age for D'Orbigny of 4,564.42 (±0.12) m.y.
 (Amelin, 2007).
 These ages are consistent with the PbPb age determined for the A-881371 angrite (4,562.4 [±1.6] m.y.).
 Recently, a more precisely determined initial 238U/235U ratio of 137.822 (۪.028) was brought to light by Brennecka et al. (2010) and substituted for the previously accepted ratio of 137.88; the PbPb anchor age of D'Orbigny is now slightly younger at 4,563.8 (±0.5) m.y.
 The U-corrected PbPb ages of D'Orbigny and Sahara 99555 are identical within uncertainties, calculated to be 4,563.37 (±0.25) m.y. and 4,563.53 (±0.14) m.y., respectively (Tang and Dauphas, 2014, and references therein).

-In addition, Glavin et al. (2004) calculated an absolute MnCr isotopic age for D'Orbigny of 4,562.9 (±0.6) m.y., which is concordant with the AlMg age calculated by SpivakBirndorf et al (2005, 2009) for both D'Orbigny and Sahara 99555, and with the calculated MnCr ages and HfW ages determined for both angrites (Nyquist et al., 2003; SpivakBirndorf et al, 2009).
-These extinct radionuclides provide ages that are slightly younger than the measured PbPb ages.
+In addition, Glavin et al. (2004) calculated an absolute MnCr isotopic age for D'Orbigny of 4.5629 (±0.0006) m.y., which is concordant with the AlMg age calculated by SpivakBirndorf et al (2005, 2009) for both D'Orbigny and Sahara 99555, as well as the MnCr ages and HfW ages determined for both angrites (Nyquist et al., 2003; SpivakBirndorf et al, 2009).
+Utilizing precise AlMg and HfW chronometry, Kruijer et al. (2014) calculated a similar formation age for D'Orbigny and Sah 99555 of ~4.8 m.y. after CAIs.
+Each of these extinct radionuclides provide formation ages that are slightly younger than the measured PbPb ages.

 The ~4,564 m.y.
 PbPb age for D'Orbigny is ~7 m.y. older than some other angrites such as AdoR, LEW 86010 and NWA 2999 (~4,557.8, ~4,558, and ~4,557.9 m.y., respectively), and attests to very early accretion, igneous activity, differentiation, partial melting, and production of basaltic magma on the planetesimal.
 Attainment of isotopic equilibrium and crystallization will have occurred very soon thereafter (Shukolyukov and Lugmair, 2007).
 The decay products of extinct radionuclides such as 53Mn, 146Sm, 244Pu, and 182Hf suggest that the entire sequence from nebular condensation through parent body accretion, partial melting, siderophilelithophile element fractionation, multiple metasomatic alteration events, and final cooling to temperatures low enough to retain fission tracks and noble gases was on the order of only a few m.y.